 Unarmed guards quickly went inside to gear up.

 Soon enough, a group of men were standing outside of the building, armed with swords, spears, and bows.
 Their group numbered 11 altogether: 5 guards who came in the carriages, 4 uninjured guards who were stationed in the building, along with Troyle, and the Lord.

 “Lord Varath, please allow me to join you all.”
-Kaidus asked, as the group was about to move out.
+Kaidus pleaded as the group was about to move out.

 “I thought I ordered Lynor to take you and Sylvia inside?”
-Lord Varath spoke to Kaidus, surprised that he was still there.
+Lord Varath spoke, surprised that he was still there.